moq-wg/moq-transport/draft-lcurley-warp.md

 Endpoints SHOULD set flow control limits based on the anticipated media bitrate.

 The media producer prioritizes and transmits streams out of order.
-Streams might be starved indefinitely during congestion and SHOULD be canceled after hitting some timeout or resource limit.
+Streams might be starved indefinitely during congestion.

-The media consumer might receive streams out of order.
-If stream data is buffered, for example to decode segments in order, then the media consumer SHOULD cancel a stream after hitting some timeout or resource limit.
+The producer and consumer MUST cancel a stream, preferrably the lowest priority, after reaching a resource limit.

 # IANA Considerations
 TODO